modern-web-application-uw18/week7/README.md

   * Perform some basic user testing.
 Have other people use your app and receive feedback on usability
   * Keep your feature set small, so you'll have time to polish the app

 Other than the above requirements, you're encouraged to be creative and create something you're proud of.
-It can be as simple or as complex as you want, and it should be high quality.
+It can be as simple or as complex as you want, and it should be high quality!

 ## Assignment Requirements